gannochenko/puilo-chrome-extension/README.md

 ## Usage

-Just enable the plugin and in the popup click on the `Copy token` button.
+Just enable the plugin and enjoy the flight